A Thoughtful Approach to Gastropexy for Doberman Pinscher Owners

 • Surgical Risks: These include potential complications from anesthesia, infection, and the risk of postoperative pain and complications.

-• Recovery Time: Your Doberman will need a period of very restricted activity and food intake, which can be extremely difficult given that dogs often get spayed when they’re young (please see our article about not spaying and neutering before the age of two) and close monitoring.
+• Recovery Time: Your Doberman will need a period of very restricted activity and food intake, which can be extremely difficult given that dogs often get spayed when they’re young and very active (please see our article about spaying and neutering) and close monitoring is required, which means you need to be able to plan who is and that someone is watching and taking care of them when you are at work or unavailable.
+From experience, being able to monitor and restrict exercise, jumping, and roughhousing for potentially several weeks is one of the most frequently cited stressors and challenges in Doberman gastropexy.

 1. Pain Relief: Pain management is crucial after any surgical procedure.
 Dogs may be given non-steroidal anti-inflammatory drugs (NSAIDs) like carprofen, meloxicam, or firocoxib.
 Opioids like tramadol, fentanyl, or morphine may also be used, especially immediately following surgery, for more severe pain.